Vijendrachar-Mulgund/book-my-space/README.md

 ## Hosting

-The API and the server side rendered website can be found on the domain [Book My Space](https://bookmyspacepwa.web.app) .
+The website can be found on the domain [Book My Space](https://bookmyspacepwa.web.app) .

 ## Code scaffolding